halfdane/dsedley/content/publications/books.md

 (Rome, 2011)

-### (ed., with A.M.
-Ioppolo) Pyrrhonists, Patricians, Platonizers.
+###  Pyrrhonists, Patricians, Platonizers.
 Hellenistic Philosophy in the Period 155-86 BC
+(ed., with A.M.
+Ioppolo)
 (Naples, 2007)
-(ed., with Andrea Nightingale) Ancient Models of Mind: Studies in Human and Divine Rationality (volume of essays in honour of A.A.
+Ancient Models of Mind: Studies in Human and Divine Rationality (ed., with Andrea Nightingale) volume of essays in honour of A.A.
 Long; Cambridge, 2010)

-### (with Alex Long) Plato: Meno and Phaedo
+### Plato: Meno and Phaedo
-(translation with introduction and notes; Cambridge, 2010)
+(with Alex Long) translation with introduction and notes; Cambridge, 2010)

 ###The Philosophy of Antiochus
 editor (Cambridge, 2012)